SpareCores/sc-www/src/assets/articles/year-in-review-2025.md

 tags: [benchmark, performance, conference, talk, open-source, resource-tracker, llm]
 ---

-It has been a busy year so far, and I realized never sitting down to write a proper update on everything that has been happening at Spare Cores.
+It has been a busy year so far, and I realized I had never sat down to write a proper update on everything that has been happening at Spare Cores.
 Consider this a catch-up post: new vendor integrations, a large benchmarking effort, two new open-source packages, and more conference talks than we originally planned.
 Here is a summary of what we have been building and doing since the start of 2025.

 ## February: UpCloud Joins the Family